sarthakgunjal04/krushiRakshak/docs/Agrisense_Documentation.md

 ## Abstract

-AgriSense is a web app built to help Indian farmers get better information about their crops.
+KrushiRakshak is a web app built to help Indian farmers get better information about their crops.
 We combine weather data from IMD, satellite images from Bhuvan, market prices from Agmarknet, and let farmers share knowledge with each other.
 The app works on phones and computers, and it even works when there's no internet.

 The app has an AI chatbot that answers farming questions instantly, a smart system that gives crop-specific advice, and a community section where farmers can share tips and ask questions.
 It's available in multiple languages and designed for mobile phones first.
 Our goal is to help farmers make better decisions so they can grow more crops, avoid losses, and earn more money.